 On November 7, 2018, the Company signed a contract for the assignment of the contractual position of the existing credit agreements between Enagás S.A. (assignor entity and former borrower entity) and the European Investment Bank or "EIB" (lending entity).
 After signing this contract, the Company acquires the obligation to pay a total amount of 661,515 thousands of euros to the credit institution (61,742 thousands of euros classified to short-term).

-During financial year 2018, short-term reclassifications of EIB loans were made amounting to 12,500 thousands of euros.
+During financial year 2019, short-term reclassifications of EIB credits were made amounting to 51,742 thousands of euros (12,500 thousands of euros in 2018).